 Ultracold Strontium

-In April 2015, we started a new lab with the aim of studying many-body quantum physics with ultracold strontium atoms in optical lattices.
+We study many-body quantum physics with ultracold strontium atoms in optical lattices.
 Our lab is located at the Max-Planck-Institute for Quantum Optics in Garching, Germany, in Immanuel Bloch’s Quantum Many-Body Physics Division.

-Within the last ten years, we have witnessed an exciting interaction between precision measurement and many-body physics because the world’s most accurate and precise clocks — operating at the 2 × 10-18 level — are based on fermionic 87Sr trapped in optical lattices.
+Within the last twenty years, we have witnessed an exciting interaction between precision measurement and many-body physics because the world’s most accurate and precise clocks — operating at the 2 × 10-18 level — are based on fermionic 87Sr trapped in optical lattices.
 Doing measurements with 18 digits of precision required understanding the interactions between the strontium atoms at an unprecedented level.

 Research

-- Spin-dependent lattices for the clock states using tuneout wavelengths
+- Spin-dependent lattices for the clock states using tune-out wavelengths

 - Very large and homogeneous lattice systems using in-vacuum buildup cavities (see Fig. 2)